Lost Generation: Literacy and education

 Laws restricting child labour in factories had begun to appear from around 1840 onwards and by the end of the 19th century, compulsory education had been introduced throughout much of the Western world for at least a few years of childhood.
 By 1900, levels of illiteracy had fallen to less than 11% in the United States, around 3% in Great Britain, and only 1% in Germany.
 However, the problems of illiteracy and lack of school provision or attendance were felt more acutely in parts of Eastern and Southern Europe.

 Schools of this time period tended to emphasise strict discipline, expecting pupils to memorize information by rote.
 To help deal with teacher shortages, older students were often used to help supervise and educate their younger peers.
 Dividing children into classes based on age became more common as schools grew.

-However, whilst elementary schooling was becoming increasingly accessible for Western children at the turn of the century, secondary education was still much more of a luxury.
+However, while elementary schooling was becoming increasingly accessible for Western children going into the 20th century, secondary education was still much more of a luxury.
 Only 11% of American fourteen to seventeen-year-olds were enrolled at High School in 1900, a figure which had only marginally increased by 1910.
 Though the school leaving age was officially meant to be 14 by 1900, until the First World War, most British children could leave school through rules put in place by local authorities at 12 or 13 years old.
 It was not uncommon at the end of the 19th century for Canadian children to leave school at nine or ten years old.